enyeartc/Spice_Sales/README.md

 'sesame', 'scallions', 'white', 'green', 'lime', 'powder', 'cayenne', 'garlic', 'ginger'

 Maybe there might be a 'Ramen Booster' spice blend that is needed.
+## Summary
+  NMF worked very well with model there is still work to do with the recipe list and limiting the spices.
+  There are some challanges with recipes that I didn't anticipate like is 'cloves' a garlic clove or 'cloves' the spice?
+  Some recipies have a parent child relationship like Harissa or Curry, they are used as both a spice and a recipe how should this be used.
 ## Future work
 - Customer Analysis, using customer purchases can make an ingredient list
 - Get a list of recipes that customer would like based on purchases